 However, since the neck pickup doubles as a phase switch and with the coil tapping feature, the system gives you access to extra options.
 Therefore, you can play with more style and versatility.

-You can get blues, rock, jazz, heavy metal and anything in between.
-You can also play rock and roll, R&B, gospel, country and every other music style you can come up with.
+You can get blues, rock, jazz, heavy metal, and anything in between.
+You can also play rock and roll, R&B, gospel, country, and every other music style you can come up with.
 That’s how amazing this thing is!

 The mahogany body makes it more resonant and has that Les Paul signature tone.
-It’s not lightweight because its weight provides deep creamy tone and great sustain.
+It’s not lightweight because its weight provides a deep creamy tone and great sustain.

 The pickups are great, but the overall hardware makes this thing does its job pretty well.